AlynGuo/AlynGuo/Readme.md

 - 👩‍💻 I’m interested in becoming a game developer in the near future.
 - 🌱 I’m currently learning database management handling and web development.
 - 📖 I’m looking forward to learn and explore more knowledges.
-- 📫 You can reach me through email (Check it out in my profile).

 <!---
 AlynGuo/AlynGuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.